 What sort of things will I be doing?

 You will be expected to provide learning outcomes to the placement area where a plan to meet these will be agreed.
 Observation and shadowing will make up a large proportion of your time during work experience.

 You must comply with the Trust Staff Appearance Policy and Standards and observe the general dress code identified below:

-Any further queries can be directed to the Practice Support Coordinator, based in the Centre for Practice Learning:
+Any further queries can be emailed directly to the Work Experience Coordinator, based in the Staff Development and Apprenticeship Team: email@example.com

 *Please note that your application must be received at least six weeks prior to the required placement date.